Thousand Island-Seaway Region Facts

 – The well known “five-and-dime store” business model wasn’t exactly invented by Frank Winfield Woolworth, but he definitely pioneered the model and made it successful.
 His first go at the five-and-dime idea was in 1878 in Watertown.
 After buying $100 worth of random goods, he cleared his sales counter in one day, and from there the idea became a full-fledged economic icon. [source]

 – The Thousand Islands actually includes 1,864 islands. [source]

 – First opened in 1799, the City of Oswego was the first freshwater port in the United States. [source]

-– The St. Lawrence River was named by Jacques Cartier, believed to be the first European to sail up the river.
+– The St. Lawrence River was named by Jacques Cartier, who is believed to be the first European to sail up the river.
 He arrived at the estuary of the river on August 10, the Feast Day of St. Lawrence, and honored the location by naming it the Gulf of St. Lawrence.
-As the patron saint of chefs and cooks, St. Lawrence is infamous for his words while being burned at the stake when he claimed, “turn me over, I’m done on this side.” [source]
+As the patron saint of chefs and cooks, St. Lawrence is most famous for a phrase he coined while being burned alive.
+It’s claimed that while being burned at the stake he said, “Turn me over, I’m done on this side.” [source]

 – The strongest earthquake to ever shake New York State occurred on September 5, 1944.
 The 5.8 magnitude quake hit St. Lawrence County and was centered in Massena, though it was felt as far away as Maryland, Indiana, Maine and Canada. [source]